Written by Megan Chamberlain

 Take the time to research these documents and understand hazardous and non-hazardous waste regulations.

-What about Florida’s biohazard waste regulations?
+What about Florida’s biohazard waste regulations?biohazard notification image

 Different medical waste stream categories require different segregation, storage, and transportation approaches.
 Do you know Florida’s definition of biohazardous waste?
 Is the waste produced in your facility considered “regular” or biohazard waste?